Elizabeth Aselage, Specialist, Patient Advocacy & Discovery & Translational R&D, Retrophin, Inc.

 Dana Hughes, Vice President & Global Head, Integration and Alliance Management, Worldwide Business Development Group, Pfizer

 Dana Hughes is a Vice President in Pfizer’s Worldwide Business Development group where he is the Global Head for Integration Management, Global Head of Alliance Management and also BD Operations.
 He completed the integration of Wyeth ($68B,

-on, Dana has sponsored the Pfizer Integration Community to propagate common tools, vocabulary and a cross-functional, integration-experienced cadre of colleagues that serve the variety of Pfizer’s successful integration projects.
-Most recently,
+2012 on, Dana has sponsored the Pfizer Integration Community to propagate common tools, vocabulary and a cross-functional, integration-experienced cadre of colleagues that serve the variety of Pfizer’s successful integration projects.
+Most

-he directly led the Allergan integration program (until cancelled in April 2016), and oversaw the integration of Anacor and Medivation.
-Pfizer’s enterprise alliance team oversees the largest, most complex partnered programs with peer global
+recently, he directly led the Allergan integration program (until cancelled in April 2016), and oversaw the integration of Anacor and Medivation.
+Pfizer’s enterprise alliance team oversees the largest, most complex partnered programs with

-pharmaceuticals such as Bristol-Myers Squibb, Eli Lilly, Merck and Merck KGaA.
-In addition to integration and alliance oversight, Dana has been involved in enterprise projects in corporate strategy, innovative deal structures and the design and construction
+peer global pharmaceuticals such as Bristol-Myers Squibb, Eli Lilly, Merck and Merck KGaA.
+In addition to integration and alliance oversight, Dana has been involved in enterprise projects in corporate strategy, innovative deal structures and the

 Michael Kennedy, PhD, MBA, Director, Alliance Management, Business Development & Licensing, Bayer Healthcare

 Stuart Kliman is a founder and Partner of Vantage Partners.
 Stuart works with his clients to help them maximize the value they get out of key, complex relationships.
 Stuart is a frequent speaker and writer on issues of negotiation and relationship